 The Project Climbing Centre in Surrey is located at 17828-65A Avenue close to the Cloverdale Fairgrounds.
 The original and slightly larger Project Climbing Centre is located in Abbotsford, and it still exists (see below for details).

-Project Climbing Centres offer bouldering on structures up to 13-feet high and where climbers can jump or fall onto mats on the floor.
-This costs about $15, plus an extra $5 or so if you want to rent shoes (which are recommended).
+Project Climbing Centres offer bouldering on structures up to 13-feet high.
+From there, climbers can jump or fall onto mats on the floor.
+This costs about $20, plus an extra $5 or so if you want to rent shoes (which are recommended).
 The Abbotsford facility also offers belaying sessions and courses which require 2 people working together.

-The Cloverdale facility is 8,000 square feet in size and monthly memberships range between around $76 and $85, and annual passes between $585 and $650 or so.
+The Cloverdale facility is 8,000 square feet in size and monthly memberships range between around $85 and $100, and annual passes are about $675 to $750.

 Click Project Climbing Centre Coverdale for more information.

-The North Shore has a couple of climbing centres including the Hive and the Edge.
+The North Shore has a couple of climbing centres including the Hive and the Climb Base5 (North Vancouver).

 The Hive North Shore